-- 47. In most cases advisers are more familiar than their clients with the technical, procedural, strategic and tactical aspects of takeovers.
-The Panel has no formal powers to deal with advisers, but expects advisers to take all reasonable steps to ensure their clients comply with the law, ASIC policies, stock market rules and Panel policies (and, if there is an application, with the Panel's Rules for Proceedings).46 - 48.
-Advisers may be referred to (and even criticised) in the reasons for decision.
+47. In most cases advisers are more familiar than their clients with the technical, procedural, strategic and tactical aspects of takeovers.
+The Panel has no formal powers to deal with advisers, but expects advisers to take all reasonable steps to ensure their clients comply with the law,

+40 ASIC regulation 21(2)(c)